dev-academy-programme/orientation---Archived/installation/node.md

 ## Building native modules

 Building native modules with node uses a tool called node-gyp.
 These modules require languages and tools other than plain JavaScript to work.
-One of these tools is node-inspector, the debugging tool we use.
 Most encryption/hashing tools (bcrypt, libsodium) will also require a native module.

 Guidelines for each operating system on setting up to build native modules can be found [here](https://github.com/nodejs/node-gyp).